KRaft Configuration for Confluent Platform

 node.id

 The unique identifier for this server.
-Each node ID must be unique across all the servers in a particular cluster.
+Each node ID must be unique across all the brokers and controllers in a particular cluster.
 No two servers can have the same node ID regardless of their process.roles value.
 This identifier replaces broker.id, which is used when operating in ZooKeeper mode.

 • Type: int